 At this level, the savings over a full year are HUGE!!
 Like I mentioned earlier, if you have multiple phones in your family, then the savings can make a massive difference.

 One thing to note is that Cricket’s pricing drops as you add more lines, while Mint Mobile doesn’t offer family plans.
-Since Mint is still less expensive for the 12 month plans you will still likely still come out ahead, but you’ll want to compare to make sure.
-For example, for 5 lines on Cricket with 10GBs, their price is $130.
-The price for 5 lines on Mint would be $100.
+Since Mint is still less expensive for the 12-month plans you will still likely still come out ahead, but you’ll want to compare to make sure.
+For example, for 5 lines on Cricket with 10GBs, their price is $26 per line.
+So still more expensive per line than Mint.

 The Downsides To Mint Mobile